CorySanin/Kitten-for-CSGO/README.md

 # Music Kitten for CS:GO
-Music Kitten, or simply Kitten, is a Electron application that plays audio tracks when CS:GO gives it certain cues.
+Music Kitten, or simply Kitten, is an Electron application that plays audio tracks when CS:GO gives it certain cues.
 Essentially, this allows you to create and use your own music kits.